A unified stochastic approximation framework for learning in games: Acknowledgments

-\begin{remark*} The definition of variational stability echoes the seminal notion of \emph{evolutionary stability} as introduced by \citet{MP73} in the context of population games.
-To make this connection precise, consider a unit mass population of players with a finite set of pure strategies $\pures$, and let $\payv_{\pure}(\strat)$ denote the payoff to $\pure$-strategists when the state of the population is $\strat\in\simplex(\pures)$.
-Then a state $\eq\in\simplex(\pures)$ is \acli{ES} if \( \braket{\payv(\mix\strat + (1-\mix)\eq)}{\strat - \eq} < 0 \) for all sufficiently small $\mix>0$ and all $\strat\neq\eq$.
-As was shown by \citet{Tay79} and \citet{HSS79}, a state $\eq$ is evolutionarily stable if and only if it satisfies \eqref{eq:VS}, an equivalence which justifies our choice of terminology. \endenv \end{remark*}
+\begin{remark} The notion of variational stability was introduced in \cite{MZ19} and echoes the seminal concept of \emph{evolutionary stability} as introduced by \citet{MP73} in the context of population games.
+Informally, ``variational stability'' is to games with a finite number of players and a continuum of actions what ``evolutionary stability'' is to games with a continuum of players and a finite number of actions; for an in-depth discussion, \cf \cite{MZ19}. \endenv \end{remark}